 We then headed back out, with Steve and I saying farewell to John and getting off at the Garage.
 Steve then went to have a proper look at the Open Day, which featured a display of preserved buses from both the Midland Bus Museum at Wythall and the Aston Manor Transport Museum at Witton.
 I, on the other hand, was determined to ride on the other Fleetlines operating this afternoon, knowing full well that this was my last chance to ride a West Midlands Fleetline in normal service.
 The other buses running were 6477, one of the Fleetlines returned to service from the Reserved fleet in the 1992/1993 period, with 6477 being allocated to Quinton (it’s original Garage) then spending time at West Bromwich and Yardley Wood.
 Like 6967, 6477 was resurrected especially for the final day!
 Also running was 6898, a former Perry Barr Fleetline transferred to Washwood Heath a few years previously.
 It was also the last surviving Fleetline to wear WMTs blue & grey livery before the much more pleasant blue roof livery was adopted around 1990.
 The other two buses were 6932, transferred to Washwood Heath from Lea Hall when that Garage lost it’s Fleetlines and 6952, a bus that had been allocated to Washwood Heath since it’s previous Garage, Coventry Road closed in October 1985.

 So I kept myself busy transferring from bus to bus!
-One highlight I remember was on board 6898, where I had my last chat with my old friend Mark Dawson, a Civil Servant with the Foreign Office who was based in London.
+One highlight I remember was on board 6898, where I had my last chat with my old friend Mark Dawson, by now a Civil Servant with the Foreign Office who was based in London but who originally came from Pheasey.
 I would only ever meet him once again, on New Years Day 1999.
 I was a Perry Barr driver by this time and was driving a Volvo B10L on the 33 on this day when I briefly chatted to him at Pheasey Terminus.
 A year latter, he passed away from cancer.
 RIP old friend.